How to Make Milk Kefir and its Health Benefits

 Instructions

-• Empty the kefir jar in a plastic strainer.
-Catch the milk kefir in a large bowl, pot, or pan.
+• Empty the mason jar into a (plastic) strainer, catch the milk kefir in a large bowl, pot, or pan.

-• After all the milk kefir has passed through the strainer, rinse out the empty jar with warm water and dry the jar with a clean tea towel.
+• After all the milk kefir has passed through the strainer, rinse out the empty jar with warm water and dry the jar with a clean tea towel on the outside of the jar.

-• Place the rinsed and dried weckjar on the kitchen scale and tare it so it's set to 0 g.
-Then, pick up the pot and try to pour the kefir grains back into it without spilling.
+• Place the rinsed and dried jar on a kitchen scale and tare it so it's set to 0 g.
+Add back the correct amount of kefir grains (for 1 liter of milk kefir, you should add 100 grams of kefir grains).

-• After enough milk has been added, close the jar with the airlock, lid, or cloth and place it back on the kitchen counter.
-After about 24 hours, start again at step 1.
+• After enough milk has been added, I close the jar with the airlock and place it back on the kitchen counter.

 Notes

-This post contains one or more affiliate links, which means I will get a small commission when you buy a product via the provided link at no cost to you!
+This post may contain one or more affiliate links, which means I will get a small commission when you buy a product via the provided link at no cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclaimer here.

 Share this post!